odradev/odradev.github.io/docusaurus/versioned_docs/version-1.0.0/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-In Odra, you can define a function with the `#[odra::payable]` attribute to indicate that the function can receive CSPRs.
+In Odra, you can define a function with the `#[odra(payable)]` attribute to indicate that the function can receive CSPRs.
 In Solidity, the payable keyword is used to define functions that can receive Ether.

 ### Selectors